unfoldingWord-dev/tools/obs/plaintext/README.md

 Notes:

-* Exported text is formatted in Markdown.
+* Exported text is formatted as Markdown.
 * Stories exist as standalone text files as well as a single, concatenated text file with all stories.
-* The text is also converted to ODT (and potentially other formats as well).
+* The text is also converted to ODT and DOCX (and potentially other formats as well).
+* Run command with language code to process: `$ plaintext_export.sh en` or `$ plaintext_export.sh "en fa"`.
+* Exported content is available via the Door43 media manager, (`exports/<langcode>/obs/plaintext`)